Comprehensive Crested Gecko Care Guide

 You may hear your crested gecko ‘chirp’ and ‘squeak.’
 They are quite vocal so don’t be surprised if you hear your gecko “talking” to you!

-That said, a bite from even an adult crested gecko is nothing to be worried about.
+No fear though, a bite from an adult crested gecko is nothing to be worried about.
 It’s more like a small pinch and the most dramatic thing about it is that it might scare or surprise you rather than hurt you.

 Crested geckos take well to handling and are seldom bothered by being picked up.
 They can and do however have the ability to jump; and what great little jumpers they are!!